stiff/hifsm/README.md

       state :pursuing do
         before_enter do
           self.roar!
-          true # since roar! returns nil it would stop processing end
+          true # since it would stop processing if roar! returns false end
         action do
           step_towards target